dsobral/ADER/material/Practical.md

 Paired-end data need to be handled with special care.
 Reads may be removed entirely if their quality is very bad (eg. if you use the MINLEN parameter in Trimmomatic).
 This can result in pairing information being lost, if the other member of the pair is not also removed (or placed in a special set of unpaired sequences).
 Software such as Trimmomatic can also take paired data as input, and handle them properly.

 **TASK**: Use Trimmomatic with the 20150821.A-2_BGVR_P218 paired-end example RNA-Seq data with the default SLIDINGWINDOW parameter, as well as MINLEN of 36.
 Also remove adaptors (use Truseq3 paired-end adaptors).
 Use FastQC to evaluate the impact of the procedure.
 If you use trimmomatic on each individual file, you'll lose the pairing information.
 Therefore, you need to provide the paired data to Trimmomatic.
-Notice that, beside a paired fastq file, you also obtain unpaired reads that lost their pair.
+Notice that, besides a paired fastq file, you also obtain unpaired reads that lost their pair.

 **Question**: Which one has more reads - unpaired R1, or unpaired R2?
 Why is that?
 <details><summary>Click Here to see the answer</summary><p>